Search

 Three: Elaborate Your Associations

 It’s not enough to assign associations.
-You also want to make them strange and striking using a process memory scientists call elaborative encoding.
+You also need to make them strange and striking using a process memory scientists call elaborative encoding.

 So let’s say that you use the example of a dentist numbing your gums to help you remember that the book of Numbers is at position four in your Memory Palace.
 (This association works because “numb” sounds similar to Numbers.)